-Sicily: A brief guide to the island's sublime sights
+Your guide to the sublime sights of Sicily, Italy

-Beautiful Sicily, the largest of the Mediterranean islands, was colonised and invaded over the centuries by a plethora of peoples, including the Greeks, Phoenicians, Carthaginians, Romans, Arabs, Normans, French and Spanish, all of whom have left a mark on the country's culture, architecture, food and traditions.
+Beautiful Sicily, the largest of the Mediterranean islands, was colonised and invaded over the centuries by a plethora of peoples.
+Everyone from the Greeks, Phoenicians, Carthaginians, and Romans to the Arabs, Normans, French, and Spanish have left a mark on its culture, architecture, food, and traditions.

 One of the world's largest active volcanoes, Mount Etna's graceful slopes attract trekkers year-round.
 Seeing Mount Etna erupt is not uncommon - it is a Strombolian volcano, characterised by continual mild eruptions that send rock and ash shooting in the air.

 A number of trails zigzag the volcano, although they can at times be challenging for experienced trekkers too.
 It's best to have a guide or head on an organised tour.

 Etna People organises a range of tours, including sunset and full day tours that stop off at vineyards and restaurants serving typical Sicilian dishes.

 Home to some of the most magnificent Greek archaeological remains anywhere, Siracusa was the most important city in the western world under Greek rule.

 The charming old town on the island of Ortygia, a pretty maze of cobbled streets with Greek, Roman, medieval and Baroque buildings, is connected to the new town by two bridges.
 Built in the 6th century BC, the Temple of Apollo is the island's most ancient Doric temple.

 The city's Museo Archeologico displays an impressive collection dating back to the early Greek colonies, while the Archaeological Park is home to the beautiful Teatro Greco that looks down onto the sea.

 In the summer months, Greek plays are held here; sitting in the open-air and watching a performance unfold in one of the world's most ancient amphitheatres is an experience to behold.